-The purpose-built health and teaching facility provides consultations in naturopathy, osteopathy, exercise physiology, acupuncture, mental health nurse practitioner, educational and developmental psychology, massage and herbal medicine.
+The purpose-built health and teaching facility provides consultations in general practice, osteopathy, exercise physiology, podiatry, speech pathology, dietitian, mental health nurse practitioner, educational and developmental psychology and massage.

 One of the unique features of Southern Cross University Health Clinic is that consultations are available through the Student Clinics - where senior fully supervised students undertake the consultation.
 Consultations are also available from private practitioners who provide services with Medicare and private insurance rebates, where applicable.